aakbar5/handy-commands/systemd.md

 - `systemctl stop    foo.service` - Stop the service
 - `systemctl disable foo.service` - Uninstall the service
 - `systemctl -l --no-pager status foo.service` - Show log of the service
+- `systemctl -l --no-pager list-unit-files --state=enabled` - Show the services which are in enabled state.

 <a name="log"></a>
 ## Systemd log